automl/neps/docs/reference/neps_spaces.md

 !!! tip "Complex structural spaces"

     Together, [Resampling][neps.space.neps_spaces.parameters.Resample] and [operations][neps.space.neps_spaces.parameters.Operation] allow you to define complex search spaces across the whole ML-pipeline akin to [Context-Free Grammars (CFGs)](https://en.wikipedia.org/wiki/Context-free_grammar), exceeding architecture search.
-For example, you can sample neural optimizers from a set of instructions, as done in [`NOSBench`](https://openreview.net/pdf?id=5Lm2ghxMlp) to train models.
+For example, you can sample neural optimizers from a set of instructions, as done in [this example](../examples/basic_usage/5_optimizer_search.md) to train models.

 ## Inspecting Configurations

 NePS saves the configurations as paths, where each sampling decision is recorded.
-As they are hard to read, so you can load the configuration using `neps.load_config()`, which returns a dictionary with the resolved parameters and their values:
+As they are hard to read, you can retrieve the configuration using `neps.load_config()`, which returns a dictionary with the resolved parameters and their values:

 ```python
 import neps